malshawki/malshawki.github.io/teaching.md

 ---

-## 4. Application of Discrete Models
+## 5. Object-Oriented Programming
-**Term:** Fall
+**Term:** Spring
 **Level:** Undergraduate
 **Description:**
-An introductory course providing a solid foundation in discrete mathematical models and their applications in computer science.
-It highlights problem-solving techniques used in algorithm design and security analysis.
+Introduces the principles and paradigms of object-oriented design and programming.
+Covers encapsulation, inheritance, polymorphism, and abstraction using modern programming languages.

 ---

-For detailed syllabi or enrollment information, please [contact me](/contact.md).
+For detailed syllabus or enrollment information, please [contact me](/contact.md).